open-traffic-generator/ac4-workshop/lab-02/README.md

 The goal of the lab is to calculate the BGP convergence when different actions are initiated on the otg peers.

-Deployment and logical topology below
+We will only require 1 VM for this lab.
+Deployment and logical topology below.

 ![Deployment topology](../Docs/images/lab-02/lab2-1.png)